What is a Covenant or “C” Group?

 At UUFRC, the “C” stands for connection, commitment, and community.

 A C Group is 6-10 people who agree to meet regularly to build close relationships through the sharing of personal joys and sorrows and their own experiences related to selected topics.
-C Groups provide an opportunity to reflect on their lives, and what they’ve learned, and to grow to spiritual wholeness through learning from, caring about, and being cared about by others.
+C Groups provide an opportunity for participants to reflect on their lives, and what they’ve learned, and to grow to spiritual wholeness through learning from, caring about, and being cared about by others.
 C Groups are a ministry of sharing, listening, and loving one another.

 How can I contact UUFRC’s C Group Coordinators?